isomerpages/pmo-nccs/_singapores-climate-action/Mitigation Efforts/Power.md

 * Investing in research and development (R&D) to unlock key technological bottlenecks;
 * Pursuing international collaboration to enable supply chains for low-carbon hydrogen;
 * Undertaking long-term land and infrastructure planning; and
-* Supporting workforce training and development of our broader hydrogen economy, so that Singaporeans will be in good stead to capture new opportunities in the global hydrogen economy.
+* Supporting workforce training and development of our broader hydrogen economy, so that Singaporeans will be in ready to capture new opportunities in the global hydrogen economy.

 To kickstart our efforts, the Energy Market Authority (EMA) and the Maritime Port Authority (MPA) had jointly called for interested parties to submit proposals under an Expression-of-Interest to build, own and operate low or zero-carbon power generation and bunkering solutions in December 2022.